How to carry out an Informal Meeting

 - Advise that the key points of discussion including any relevant expected improvements/review timetable will be noted and sent to the employee for information.

 - Seek advice from HR, if necessary.

 - Check if the individual wishes to add anything or has any questions to ask.

-- Record summary of the discussions and share with staff member who raised concerns, e.g. any agreed actions and timescales for improvement etc, ensuring that the records are factual and constructive.
-(This may be held in various formats e.g. via a letter, email, form etc.) See Informal Meeting Record Template
+- Record summary of the discussions, and share with staff member e.g. any agreed actions and timescales for improvement etc., ensuring that the records are factual and constructive.
+(This may be held in various formats e.g. via a letter, form, email etc.) See Informal Meeting Record Template

 - Store records securely, as these may be subsequently required within later procedural stages and shared with all relevant parties, including the employee, if not done so originally.

 - Arrange a follow up meeting to review the situation.